lvorex/ProductManager/README.md

 > *Admin account: Username: Lvorex | Password: test*
 >
 > *You can change it on your SQL server (if you using XAMPP type http://localhost/phpmyadmin*

+### This project is among my active projects.
+So it will be actively updated.
+(This version is a beta version.)